Web Gateway Configuration Guide

 The PWS defaults to using the Apache Group’s prefork Multi-Processing Module (MPM).
 This is a non-threaded server model: the number of requests that can be concurrently served is directly related to the number of Apache worker processes in the pool.

 The PWS is configured to occupy the smallest possible footprint by allowing a maximum of two worker processes to be created for the pool.
-The following settings will be found in the Apache configuration (httpd.conf
+The following settings are found in the Apache configuration (httpd.conf

 ) for the PWS: